uccross/ssdbm2019/index.md

 For online reservations go to [www.santacruzscottsvalley.hilton.com](www.santacruzscottsvalley.hilton.com)

-- Enter the dates of your stay.
+- Enter the dates of your stay (between July 22 & 25 or the discounted rate will not show up).
 - Click the “more options” link.
 - Click the “Add special rate codes” link.
 - Enter **UCSSD** in the “Group Code” field